CriGoT/docs/articles/protocols.md

 	{body}

-Notice that `state` __must__ match what was sent by Auth0 to the endpoint, if not state was received you should set value to an empty string.
+Notice that `state` __must__ match what was sent by Auth0 to the endpoint, if no `state` parameter was received by your endpoint you should set value to an empty string.
 The `{body}` or other query string parameters are app specific.

 Transactions that are resumed can be easily be identified with the `protocol=redirect-callback` property: